smkerr/smkerr/README.md

-- 👨‍💻 Passionate about improving lives with data
-- 📍 California ☀️ -> Berlin 🌧️
+📍 California ☀️ -> Berlin 🌧️
-- 🎓 MSc in Data Science for Public Policy candidate at the Hertie School
+🎓 MSc in Data Science for Public Policy candidate at the Hertie School \n 👨‍💻 Passionate about improving lives with data